ioBroker/ioBroker.hm-rpc/README.md

 Send pings to CCU/Homematic with such intervall.

 ### Reconnect interval (sec)
-How many seconds will be waited before connect attempts.
+So many seconds will be waited before connect attempts.

 ### Don't delete devices on adapter start
 If this flag is not activated, the ioBroker will remove devices from configuration if a device is not found at adapter start in CCU/Homematic.